shahnewazshamim/laravel-mysql-backup/README.md

 # Laravel MySQL Backup
-Laravel MySQL backup using mysqli class.
+Database backup using mysqli class.
+Implemented with Laravel 5.

+### Uses
-### Add a route to your route file
+Copy the controller to your `Http` Directory, then add a route in your route files.
-'Route::get('/backup', 'DatabaseBackupController @createBackup');'
+`Route::get('/backup', 'DatabaseBackupController @createBackup');`